 Supervised field-based education in the student's intended vocational ministry context, under the supervision and encouragement of an experienced ministry mentor.
-Enrollment limited to MACL students and requires consent of the Ministry Formation department.
+Enrollment limited to approved degree programs, requires consent of the organization, and the Ministry Formation department.
+Prerequisites: Satisfactory progress in DTS coursework, including EML5101 Designing and Leading Effective Ministries, and completion of SF5100 Spiritual Formation.
 3 hours.